CRICMIND.AI

 RCB's Defense: Built on Pace and Belief

 What did RCB do differently in 2025?
 In short: they stopped trying to win only with batting.
 For years, the knock on Royal Challengers was that they built magnificent batting lineups — Kohli, AB de Villiers, Chris Gayle — and then watched their bowling get punished.
-The 2025 title was built on a genuinely balanced bowling attack led by Josh Hazlewood and Mohammed Siraj, both of whom performed at career-best levels in the knockout stages.
+The 2025 title was built on a genuinely balanced bowling attack led by Josh Hazlewood and Yash Dayal, both of whom performed at career-best levels in the knockout stages.

 In IPL 2026, that bowling attack is intact.
 Hazlewood's ability to take wickets in the Powerplay while maintaining an economy rate below 7.5 makes him RCB's most valuable non-Indian asset.
-Siraj's aggression and reverse swing in the middle overs has made him a different bowler since his India exposure to the best fast-bowling coaching environment in the world.
+Yash Dayal's aggression and reverse swing in the middle overs has made him a different bowler since his India exposure to the best fast-bowling coaching environment in the world.

 The batting, as ever, begins with Virat Kohli.
 At 37, Kohli remains the single most important factor in any RCB game.
 His record at the Chinnaswamy — 5,847 IPL runs at the venue across his career — borders on supernatural.
 But RCB's title was also built on the emergence of Rajat Patidar as a No. 3 who provides the aggression the team had always lacked immediately after Kohli's wicket.